BitTorrent Download Lawyer Defending Victims Accused Copyright Infringement

 You need and deserve the best legal advice from an attorney who has both settled and litigated BitTorrent download cases.
 Our BitTorrent copyright infringement lawyer has that experience.
 Erin has represented thousands of people as a defense lawyer for alleged BitTorrent downloads across the country.
 Some of those people settled.
 Some proved they were not responsible for the download and were dismissed without litigating.
 Some litigated their cases and won, or the plaintiff eventually gave up the lawsuit.
 Erin’s experience working with torrent download copyright infringement cases, in both settlement and litigation, means she can help you figure out whether to settle your case or to litigate, with a plan that is sensitive to your financial and privacy concerns.

 The Russell Firm always charges a reasonable flat fee to settle torrent download copyright infringement cases.
-We also give discounts to senior citizens, full-time students, veterans, and active-duty members of the military.
+Our team also gives discounts to senior citizens, full-time students, veterans, and active-duty members of the military.
 You can call 312-994-2424 seven days per week for a free consultation regarding your BitTorrent copyright infringement case.
 Attorney Erin Russell personally handles every free consultation.
 If you hire our Chicago BitTorrent download lawyer to represent you, Erin will personally handle your case from beginning to end.
 You will never be handed off to a staff member or associate lawyer.
-We accept payment of our fees by cash, credit card, and now by BitCoin and Ethereum.
+We accept payment of our fees by credit card, wire transfer, ACH payment, and BitCoin.